iamshalen/portfolio/public/content/Projects.md

   - GitHub Repo [https://github.com/eldoraboo/construcshare]

 ## Secure, efficient and responsive CI/CD
-This DevOps based project utilizes CodeCommit, CodeBuild, and CodePipeline to create a secure and automated CI/CD pipeline for Terraform code deployment using AWS native tooling.
+This DevOps based project utilizes CodeCommit, CodeBuild and CodePipeline to create a secure and automated CI/CD pipeline for Terraform code deployment using AWS native tooling.
 An S3 bucket and DynamoDB table are used for consistent and accurate state management.
 A CloudWatch Event rule triggers the pipeline automatically on Terraform code updates, resulting in a fully automated, scalable, and secure deployment of Terraform code.
 - ![music](/portfolio/assets/music.png)
 - Tags: DevOps
 - Badges: